aprilzxd/AC215_Billionaires/README.md

 ### Data
 Our data is [reddit_finance_43_250k](https://huggingface.co/datasets/winddude/reddit_finance_43_250k), a collection of 250k post/comment pairs from 43 financial, investing and crypto subreddits.
 Post must have all been text, with a length of 250 chars, and a positive score.
 Each subreddit is narrowed down to the 70th qunatile before being mergered with their top 3 comments and than the other subs.
 Further score based methods are used to select the top 250k post/comment pairs.
 We stored this 680MB dataset in a private Google Cloud Bucket.

+### Containers
+Our Dockerfiles all follow the standard convention.
+Run the containers for each component with `sh docker-shell.sh`.
+For the gemini-finertuner container, Windows users may need to run `bash docker-shell.sh` instead.

-### Data Pipeline Overview
+### Data Pipeline
-Under `src/datapipeline`:
+Under **`src/datapipeline`**:
-1. **`download.py`, `preprocess.py`, and `upload.py`**
+1. **`download.py`**
+This script downloads the Reddit data from huggingface as a JSONL file.
+2. **`creator.py`**
+This script processes the downloaded JSONL data, splits it into train and test sets, and for now takes only the first 500 rows of the data.
+The processed datasets are saved in JSONL format.
+3. **`preprocess.py`**
+This script preprocesses the data
+4. **`upload.py`**

-   These scripts download the data from huggingface, preprocess them into the format needed for finetuning, and upload them into a  Google Cloud Bucket.
+   preprocess them into the format needed for finetuning, and upload them into a  Google Cloud Bucket.
 We currently reduced the dataset to 500 rows and splitted them into train and test sets.

 2. **`dataloader.py`**
    This script downloads the existing data in the Google Cloud Bucket.

-3. **`Pipfile`**
-   We used the following packages to help with preprocessing:
-   - `pandas`
-   - `tqdm`
-   - `google-cloud-storage`
-   - `fsspec`
-   - `huggingface_hub`

-4. **`Dockerfile`**
-   Our Dockerfiles all follow the standard convention.
-Run the containers with `sh docker-shell.sh`.
-For the container for gemini-finertuner, Windows users may need to run `bash docker-shell.sh`.
+Change the `ftype` and `source_blob_name` variables to specify the data to download (length of data, train/test data).

+### Front end
+Run `pipenv run streamlit run finance_assistant.py --server.address 0.0.0.0` to start the front end, which will run [here](http://localhost:8501).